Engineers, journalists, magicians, pub landlords – they may already have just what it takes to transfer into a career in digital.

 If you’re currently working in a creative industry, you may be someone that’s curious, interested in pushing boundaries, good at collaborating and capable of using trial and error to find the best solution to the problem.

 In other words, as we’ve previously discussed, creatives make good coders.

 Or maybe you’re in a marketing role at the moment, your job involves dealing with communications, you work well as part of a team, and you’re responsible for creating enthusiasm for projects.

-These are all skills that will also stand you in good stead in a tech job, as our instructor Zsolt Podoba-Szalai explained in his article on transferable skills.
+These are all skills that will also stand you in good stead in a tech job.

 Celebrating diverse backgrounds

 “I’ve found that people who are persistent, despite finding it challenging, do amazing things,” says Rick Henry, another of our instructors.
 “If you’re surfing the web and constantly thinking, ‘How are these sites and applications put together?’, then there’s a good chance you’ll enjoy programming.”